rogerdemello/DealSentry/docs/SALESFORCE_INTEGRATION.md

 1. On the **Integrations** page, with Salesforce connected, click **Sync** (or the sync action for Salesforce).
 2. The app fetches **open Opportunities** (not closed) from Salesforce (up to 100, by last modified).
-3. New opportunities are created as **proposals** in Proposal Reviewer with:
+3. New opportunities are created as **proposals** in DealSentry with:
    - Title = Opportunity Name
    - Content = Opportunity Description (or a short summary if empty)
    - Metadata: Account name, Amount, Stage, Close Date, `opportunityId`, etc.